rainbow-mind-machine/mind-machine-docs/dev.md

   and commits from these feature branches are merged back into the dev branch before they are ultimately added to a mind machine release.

-* `release/vP` - branch preparing a release of version P. Changes on release branches are almost always synchronized with the development branch.
+* `prerelease/vP` - branch preparing a release of version P (updating docs, fixing tests, etc).

+* `release/vP` - branch with releases of version P.

 Workflow: